mariusbbo/FYS4150/README.md

 # FYS4150

-Folder for Computational Physics course!
+Folder for the Computational Physics course!